Lymphoma - Hodgkin - Childhood: Symptoms and Signs

 If you are concerned about any changes your child experiences, please talk with your child’s doctor.
 Your child’s doctor will ask how long and how often they have been experiencing the symptom(s), in addition to other questions.
 This is to help figure out the cause of the problem, called a diagnosis.

 If Hodgkin lymphoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may be called "palliative care" or "supportive care."
+Managing symptoms may also be called "palliative care" or "supportive care."
 It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.